mrecek/ansible-azcli-runner/README.md

 # ansible-azcli-runner
-Container with Ansible and the Azure CLI installed
+Custom container for running Ansible playbooks with the Azure CLI and dependencies installed.
+Uses Ubuntu as the base image.